 From Ljubljana, it is only about 1.5 hours to Lake Bled, which you can reach either by car (which is the easiest) or public transit.

 Lake Bled is one of the most popular places to visit in Slovenia and for good reason — it’s absolutely beautiful.
-It’s worth spending at least one full day in Bled so you can truly experience all this area has to offer.
+While it is possible to visit as a day trip from Ljubljana, it’s worth spending at least one full day in Bled so you can truly experience all this area has to offer.

 Spend your morning visiting the beautiful Vintgar Gorge – it’s best to get there early as this place can get quite packed with tourist crowds the later in the day you end up here.